groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/searching/searching-signatures-with-linq-query-support.md

 * Execute the search by calling the [Search](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature/search) method and passing the query.
 * Process the found signatures if needed, such as reviewing their properties or performing additional operations.

-This example shows how to search Barcode signature with LINQ query in the document
+This example shows how to search Text signature with LINQ query in the document

 ```csharp
 // Define the path to the documents directory.